zenOSmosis/phantom-core/README.md

   - Instance lookup by UUID / Symbol: If the UUID or Symbol is known for a given PhantomCore instance, that instance can be returned by the lookup function (i.e. PhantomCore.getInstanceWithUUID() or PhantomCore.getInstanceWithSymbol() static methods)
   - Logger, inspired by [loglevel](https://www.npmjs.com/package/loglevel), with log level support, and exposes original stack trace to console (node and browser)
   - PhantomCollection
-    - Maintains a collection of PhantomCore instances
+    - Maintains a collection of arbitrary PhantomCore (and derived) instances
     - Can broadcast events to all of its children
-    - Can re-emit events sent from one child (via included ChildEventBridge object)
+    - Can re-emit events sent from one child out the collection itself (via included ChildEventBridge object)
-    - Can add and remove child instances (i.e. "group size varies") during runtime
+    - Can add and remove child instances during runtime (i.e. "group size varies")
     - Can contain children bound to other PhantomCollections (share children across collections)
     - Can contain other collections as children (linked collections)